ok-borg/borg/README.md

 ### Add

 First obtain an oauth token by loggin in with github at [ok-b.org](http://ok-b.org).
-Copy the token you can find on [ok-b.org/me](http://ok-b.org/me) and log in with borg:

 ```
 borg login my3XamPleT0k3n